-In Monmouthshire, the onset of the pandemic and the resulting lockdowns saw the numbers of out-of-work benefit claimants increase significantly, with the number of employees on furlough ranging from a peak of 10,500 in July 2020 to 2,600 at 31st May 2021.24
+In Monmouthshire, the onset of the pandemic and the resulting lockdowns saw the numbers of out-of-work benefit claimants increase significantly, with the number of employees on furlough ranging from a peak of 10,500 in July 2020 to 2,600 at 31st May 2021.

-Although the county has fared relatively well as a whole, among those who are most likely to have been affected economically by lockdowns are young people and those on a low-income which could have widened existing inequalities.25 provides jobs and opportunities.
-However, rural communities can be more prone to poverty than urban areas.
-The prevalence of low paid and fragile employment contributes to the risk of in-work poverty.
+Although the county has fared relatively well as a whole, among those who are most likely to have been affected economically by lockdowns are young people and those on a low-income which could have widened existing inequalities.